Technical Competence in Paraffin-Based Fluorescence In Situ Hybridization (FISH) (Online CE Course)

 Level of instruction: Beginning to intermediate

-Author information: Kathryn R. Perkinson, BS, HTL(ASCP) has been the manager of the Molecular Pathology Department of Duke University Health System in Durham, North Carolina since 1998.
-She holds a Bachelor of Science degree in biochemistry from North Carolina State University.
+Author information: Kathryn R. Perkinson, BS, HTL(ASCP), has been the manager of the Molecular Pathology Department of Duke University Health System in Durham, North Carolina, since 1998.
+She holds a Bachelor of Science in biochemistry from North Carolina State University.
 Kathryn has over 25 years of experience in molecular biology in both the research and clinical healthcare fields at Duke University.
 The Molecular Pathology Department, under her leadership, has tripled in size over the past 15 years.

 Course description: This course will explore the theoretical concepts used in fluorescence in situ hybridization (FISH) testing.
-Commonly used FISH methodologies, necessary equipment, and the enumeration of FISH signals will also be discussed.
+It will also discuss commonly used FISH methodologies, necessary equipment, and the enumeration of FISH signals.

 Break-apart probes